-Research efforts include both observational and hardware development aspects and the humanities, and are often performed with local and international collaborators.
+Research efforts include both observational and hardware development aspects, and space policy & management.
+They are often performed with local and international collaborators.
 ISU master students play key roles in the research projects as they work toward earning their degree.

-In our pages you can find more details about our Space Payloads Lab, where we build cubesats and experiment which will fly into space; our general research programs; and our research lunch, organized on a biweekly basis at 12:45, during which we discuss the latest developments about space research at ISU and elsewhere.
+In our pages you can find more details about our Space Policy and Entrepreneurship Lab that is a dedicated research laboratory addressing the issues and trends in the domains of space policy and the space economy, including New Space worldwide, the Space Payloads Lab, where we build cubesats and experiment which will fly into space; our general research programs; and our research lunch, organized on a biweekly basis at 12:45, during which we discuss the latest developments about space research at ISU and elsewhere.

 Research is a key part of the life of any university.
 As the students join their professors in their research activities, they learn how to conduct experiments, test new ideas, cope with setbacks and overcome problems.

 Conversely, through their research activities, professors stay in touch with the latest developments in their fields and can keep their classes up to date.

 At ISU, we perform research as we teach – with interdisciplinarity.
 Our research touches many aspects of space, from construction on the Moon to zero-gravity pharmacology, from nanosatellite design to the space economy and the study of the Universe.

 For example, Danijela Stupar pursues her doctoral research looking at how to use powerful lasers to combine lunar regolith – the fine rock powder that covers the Moon – with organic elements to create a possible building material.

 Similarly.
 Dr. Virginia Wötring studies how the impact of drugs on astronauts is modified in space and what the implication of this for future long-duration space missions.